noplacenoaddress/OpenBSD/README.md

 root@ganesha:/var/nsd/zones/master#
 ```

+> Remember that is important also take care about the subnet range in the case that the number interfaces multiplied by four give a number inferior that the last ip or we've got to add another subnet as we discuss below in "routine maintenance" section.

 We use the [TXT record](https://en.wikipedia.org/wiki/TXT_record) to add some more information to the process of automatically add the new host to our MESH network.
 Hostname are:

 ```shell